CSCS Card Guide

 Who is it for: Site supervisors, gangers, working foremen and assistant site managers.

-CITB HS&E Test: Supervisors Test.
+CITB HS&E Test: Specialist Test.

 This card confirms that the holder has the knowledge and experience required to supervise construction work safely and effectively.